iobroker-community-adapters/ioBroker.tr-064/README.md

 Can be triggert by mDNS.
 When using MDNS, no polling ist needet and it is faster

 ### AB - Anrufbeantworter (answering machine)
-Can be switch on/off
+Can be switch on/off.
-The state cbIndex can be set to address number of the answerig machine
+The state cbIndex can be set, to address # of the answerig machine.

-### Callmonitor
+### Call monitor
 The callmonitor will create realtime states for every inbound and outbound call.
-If the phonebook is enabled (default), mumbers will be resolved to Names There ist also a state indicating a ringing phone.
+If the phonebook is enabled (default), numbers will be resolved to Names There ist also a state indicating a ringing phone.

+### Phonebook
+- The phone book, if enabled, will be used to get the name of callers phone number.
+- Further there are three states to resolve a number or a name.
+If available you will also get the image URL of the contact. e.g.: if you set the state phonebook.number all 3 states, name, number and image will be set to the found contact.
+Note, searches by name will first compare the complete name, if not found, part of is used.

-### Calllists
+### Call lists
 Output formats:
 - json
 - html